Charlie Coyle

 Following Patrice Bergeron and David Krejci's retirement in the summer of 2023, Coyle found himself elevated to a top-two center spot with the Bruins while also getting a bigger role with the man advantage.
 Coyle took advantage of those opportunities, setting career highs in 2023-24 with 25 goals and 60 points, including 11 power-play points after finishing the previous campaign without a single point with the man advantage.
 However, Boston signed free agent Elias Lindholm over the offseason, and Matthew Poitras is primed to play a bigger role as a sophomore, so there's increased competition up the middle.
 Perhaps one of those centers will shift to the wing, but it wouldn't be surprising to see Coyle get fewer choice assignments in 2024-25 compared to a year prior.
 For that reason, it would be best to consider another 60-point campaign to be a best-case scenario for Coyle with 50 points being seen as a more likely outcome.
 Read Past Outlooks

-Coyle recorded an assist and three shots on goal in Saturday's 4-3 overtime win over the Flyers.
+Coyle recorded an assist in Thursday's 5-1 win over the Senators.

 ANALYSIS